 Some medical benefits plans and many social-support programs won't provide assistance unless the person with Alzheimer's is older than age 65.
 Younger people may need special waivers to get into such programs.
 What you can do:

-- Talk with a financial planner and an attorney to help you plan for your future financial needs.
+- Talk with a financial planner and an attorney to help you plan for your future financial needs and eligibility for benefits.

 - Ask your employer whether early retirement is an option.